-Definition of the Requirements Traceability Matrix is confusing.
+The official definition of the Requirements Traceability Matrix from the Project Management Institute is confusing.

-Requirements Traceability Matrix is a document that maps requirements with other aspects of a project.
+Requirements Traceability Matrix is a tool in project management that maps requirements to other aspects of a project.
+Usually, it’s a spreadsheet.
+It helps to track what project requirements were implemented in what deliverables.

 It’s a connection link between project objectives, requirements, and scope of work.